 In special cases, it can be necessary to use another generator binary than the one installed together with DATAFLOW Designer.
-If a special generator binary has been provided by DATAFLOW Software AG, the location of that binary can be configured:
+If a special generator binary has been provided by IMT AG, the location of that binary can be configured.

-To revert this change, set the value back to the original installation of the code generator in "C:\Program Files (x86)\DffStudio\DffStudio v1.6\Generator\DffStudio.App.Generator.exe".
+To revert this change, set the value back to the original installation of the code generator in "C:\Program Files\Dataflow\Studio v2.0\Dataflow.Generator.App.exe".

 The code generation process will generate intermediate files.
 These files can always be generated from the designer model and do not require version control.

-The code generation process will also generate configuration files for the code generator.
-These files can always be generated from the Designer model and does not require version control.
+The code generation process will generate model files, configuration files and meta files.
+The sub folder for these files can be configured if necessary, These files can always be generated from the Designer model and do not require version control.

-This Article has been written based on V1.6.1 of the DATAFLOW Designer software.
+This Article has been written based on V2.0.1 of the DATAFLOW Designer software.